Guest Post on Worldette!

 - Are you, or do you know someone, living a life that breaks conventional rules?

 Submitting an article is easy.
-Simply contact Marie using the form below with your idea and she will get back in touch to give you to go ahead.
+Simply contact Jasmine using the form below with your idea and she will get back in touch to give you to go ahead.

 What are we looking for?

 - We try to give our readers content about travel, lifestyle design and world issues that is informative, inspiring, and entertaining.

 - Above all others, we love personal stories about your travels, adventures, exploration and ultimately your personal transformation.
 Share your story with readers!

 - We are also interested in helpful posts with actionable tips or surprising facts, such as: 10 reasons to travel with your loved ones, 5 ways travel can make your life more meaningful.

 - Send your idea first: Contact us first, following these guidelines, with your post idea.
 We’ll give you the go ahead and a deadline, then you’ll be ready to write.

 - Word count: Posts typically run between 250-800 words.
 Please stay under 800 words.